dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   Augmenting declaration parameter lists and initializer lists, for augmentations in last-to-first order.

-*   Base declaration parameter list, initializer list
+*   Introductory declaration parameter list, initializer list

-*   Base declaration super initializer, recurses to this entire list on superclass.
+*   Introductory declaration super initializer, recurses to this entire list on superclass.

 *   Body of the introductory declaration.